Mahedi-61/MV-BSDL/README.md

 ## 🎁 Download
-To get access to the full dataset please send an [email](mailto:mahedi0803@gmail.com) with your real name, and institution.
+To get access to the full dataset please send an [email](mailto:mahedi0803@gmail.com) with your real name and institution.
 We will get back to you with the MV-BSLD dataset within a week.